AndrewJanuary/PM-Monitor/README.md

 Check that the device has an active network connection Run `python main.py start` to launch the app.

+Check the temrinal output to confirm that the sensor is active and the application is correctly reading and logging values Check the AIO feeds to confirm that the application is correctly sending data to the feeds

 ## Testing

 Automated tests are implemented using the Pytest framework.